liabilityquek/simon-game/README.md

 numberOfLives = difficulty.numberOfLives;

 ```
-<li>Learning callbacks in class using it in practise to extract the value/s from a variable</li>
+<li>Learning callbacks in class and applying it in practise</li>

 ```
+//The difficultyLevel function is the callback function that is called by getDifficuiltyLevel to compute the values for the maximum level and number of lives.
+Which is later executed in response to a specific event such as the player clicking on a dropdown menu.

 function difficultyLevel(selectDifficultyLevel){
 	switch (selectDifficultyLevel) {
 		case 'Easy':